veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

   <img src="images/eyeem-ux-checkout.png" alt="EyeEm UX Checkput Page">
 </a>

-<div class="box-notes box-border border-purple"><strong>Only 10% of users</strong> who reached the Checkout page <strong>completed their purchase</strong>, highlighting a need to streamline this stage.
+<div class="box-notes orange" style="margin-bottom:20px"><strong>Only 10% of users</strong> who reached the Checkout page <strong>completed their purchase</strong>, highlighting a need to streamline this stage.
 We aimed to compress the steps required and reduce user interactions.</div>

 ##### Cart Preview, Pay Now & One-click Paypal payment